 The Company conducts private offerings of its Common Stock to investors in reliance on exemptions from the registration requirements of the Securities Act of 1933, as amended (the "Securities Act").
 At the closing of any private offering, each investor will make a capital commitment (a "Capital Commitment") to purchase shares of its Common Stock ("Shares") pursuant to a subscription agreement entered into with the Company.
 Investors will be required to fund drawdowns to purchase Shares up to the amount of their respective Capital Commitments each time the Company delivers a notice to the investors.
-Following the initial closing of the private offering (the "Initial Closing") on February 5, 2021 and prior to any Liquidity Event (as defined below), the Advisor may, in its sole discretion, permit additional closings of the private offering.
-A "Liquidity Event" is defined as (a) an initial public offering of Shares (the "Initial Public Offering") or the listing of Shares on an exchange (together with the Initial Public Offering, an "Exchange Listing"), (b) the sale of the Company or (c) a disposition of the Company's investments and distribution of the net proceeds (after repayment of borrowed funds or other forms of leverage) to the Company's investors.
+The Company commenced its loan origination and investment activities on December 16, 2021 contemporaneously with the initial drawdown from investors in the private offering.